VERY TWISTED THINGS

 But life in Tinseltown is never what it seems.

-After being cheated on, Sebastian’s only rule to falling in love is simple: Keep Calm and Don’t Do It.
+After being cheated on, his only rule to falling in love is simple: Keep Calm and Don’t Do It.
 Spying on his mysterious new neighbor with binoculars seems innocent enough, but quickly escalates into an erotic game between two very unlikely people.

 Twenty-year-old Violet St. Lyons is a world-renowned violinist who's lost her mojo on stage.
 She hides away in a Hollywood mansion, trying to find her way through her twisted past in order to make her future.